iqtree/iqtree.github.io/doc/Estimating-gene,-site,-and-quartet-concordance-vectors.md

 These are explained in detail in the [ASTRAL tutorial](https://github.com/smirarab/ASTRAL/blob/master/astral-tutorial.md), but for our purposes we are interested in:

-* `q1`: the quartet concordance factor at a node
+* `q1`, `q2`, and `q3`: form the quartet concordance vector (ASTRAL calls these 'quartet frequencies', 'normalised quartet frequencies', and sometimes 'quartet support values'; we argue in our paper that they are very much *not* support values)
-* `pp1`: the ASTRAL posterior probability for a node (roughly, the probability that `q1` is the highest of the three q values)
+* `pp1`: the ASTRAL posterior probability for a branch (roughly, the probability that `q1` is the highest of the three q values)

-### Estimate the gene and site concordance factors in IQ-TREE
+### Estimate the gene and site concordance vectors in IQ-TREE

-We use IQ-TREE to calculate gene and site concordance factors (for more details see the [concordance factor page](http://www.iqtree.org/doc/Concordance-Factor).
+We use IQ-TREE to calculate gene and site concordance vectors (for more details see the [concordance factor page](http://www.iqtree.org/doc/Concordance-Factor).

 In the following command lines: